Comments

-Latest Posts
+Latest

-Cloudflare Configuration Tips and Tricks
+Cloudflare Tips and Tricks

 Cloudflare is designed for easy setup.
 Anyone with a website and their own domain can use Cloudflare regardless of their platform choice.
 Cloudflare doesn’t require additional hardware, software, or changes to your code.
 Cloudflare stops malicious traffic before it reaches your origin web server.
 Cloudflare analyzes potential threats in visitor requests based on a number of characteristics: